When considering a flooring option for either inside or outside

 chemical content of the concrete, and environmental conditions

-provide for a unqiue outcome every time.
+provide for a unique outcome every time.
 There are many

 variations, and options to pick from when the Acid Staining is